airphel/Txt_to_Wav_gTTS_version/README.md

 `apt-get install mpg321`

-### Création du fichier :
+### File creation:

-1 - Dans le fichier gtts.py, choisir la langue de conversion.
+1 - In the gtts.py file, choose the conversion language.

-2 - Définir le contenu à convertir dans le fichier message.txt.
+2 - Define the content to convert in the message.txt file.

-3 - Le texte sera ensuite automatiquement transformer en voix et au format Wav.
+3 - The text will then automatically transform into voice and Wav format.
-Remarque : La ponctuation peut changer l'intonation de la voix.
+Note: Punctuation can change the intonation of the voice.

-4 - Le programme réalise le fichier son, avec le bon format Wav 8k.
+4 - The program produces the sound file, with the correct Wav 8k format.

-### Comment fonctionne le script Python :
+### How the Python script works:

-Le script msg-wav.py s'occupe de transformer un fichier texte en son mp3 `output.mp3` avec les modules gTTS et mpg321 puis en wav avec le module ffmpeg.
+The msg-wav.py script takes care of transforming a text file into its mp3 `output.mp3` with the gTTS and mpg321 modules then into wav with the ffmpeg module.
-Le fichier de sortie s'appellera `message.wav`
+The output file will be called `message.wav`

-La commande d'utilsation est :
+The command to use is:
-`Python3 msg-wav.py <nomdufichiertexte>`
+`Python3 msg-wav.py <textfilename>`

-Si vous le transformez en executable la commande ./ remplacera python3.
+If you turn it into an executable the ./ command will replace python3.
 (chmod +x msg-wav.py)